umod/docs/docs/games/rust/hooks/vehicle/OnEngineStarted.md

 ## Usage

-* Called right after a vehicle engine has started
+* Called right after a vehicle engine has started (MiniCopter, ModularCar, or MotorRowboat)
-* No Return behavior
+* No return behavior

 ## Examples